 - Appropriate assessment inventories (including interest, aptitude, and achievement tests) will be used by students, teachers, parents, and Career Development counselors in helping the student explore and select career and technical education program areas, career choices and postsecondary programs, apprenticeship opportunities, military training and on-the-job training.

 - Admittance to career and technical education programs will be carefully considered to assure the inclusion of those students who need, want and can benefit from the career and technical education programs.
 A student's occupational intent will be used to design each student's educational plan.

 - Career Development counselors will facilitate instruction on job seeking skills, job application skills and job interviewing skills.
 This will be part of all students' career and technical preparation.

 - Occupational and educational information will be made available to all students.
 This will be established through a Career Center/Library.
 The Career Center will provide occupational information on a wide range of occupations, information on postsecondary institutions, military, apprenticeships and on-the-job training.
-The Choices program and Bridges.com are highly recommended resources.
+RUReady.ND.gov is a highly recommended resource.

 - Information on the range of career alternatives within specific course offerings will be part of the student's career and technical education instruction.